So thanks for being on the podcast. why don’t you kind of tell people a little bit of who you are and,

-Then he was playing this, had, this, had a lot to do with this plane, but more to do with the way they positioned his brand. and they had experts in branding, marketing and sales and, design experts in those things that, yes, he could’ve hired those people, but he wouldn’t been able to manage those students, busy, still playing. and so I look at athletes now that if they can get ahead and I think that’s a good example, Michael, Darren’s a good example of like, Hey, just partnering with that brand partner with that brand gets the royalties for the rest of your life.
-That’s a good partnership, but then there’s the other pieces where it’s like, okay, now what do you have after playing?
-Thankfully, you know, the big time athletes, Michael Jordan tiger woods cubby, brine, LeBron James they’ll get royalties forever.
+Then he was playing this, had, this, had a lot to do with this plane, but more to do with the way they positioned his brand. and they had experts in branding, marketing and sales and, design experts in those things that, yes, he could’ve hired those people, but he wouldn’t be able to manage those students, busy, still playing. and so I look at athletes now that if they can get ahead and I think that’s a good example, Michael, Darren’s a good example of like, Hey, just partnering with that brand partner with that brand gets the royalties for the rest of your life.
+That’s a good partnership, but then there are the other pieces where it’s like, okay, now what do you have after playing?
+Thankfully, you know, the big-time athletes, Michael Jordan tiger woods cubby, brine, LeBron James they’ll get royalties forever.
 Cause their sneakers and gear will always sell.

 Rodell Razor (41:10):

 but someone even like Allen Iverson, like he’s, you know, the Reebok sneakers aren’t selling the way they used to.
 Right?
-So it’s, what are you doing to create that entrepreneur and ignite the entrepreneurial spirit, so that you can have assets, digital, physical assets when you’re done playing. so that those assets in an asset, my definition, something that is increasing in value, right?
+So it’s, what are you doing to create that entrepreneur and ignite the entrepreneurial spirit so that you can have assets, digital, and physical assets when you’re done playing? so that those assets in an asset, by definition, something that is increasing in value, right?
 It’s something that has value and it can increase in value. and I think most athletes, their number one asset is their body. and then that’s where they invest everything. and just like anything else, if you look at your body as an asset, I invest everything into the stock market, which is my body stock market crashes, or I get injured.
 I’m left to go way to put it right.
 I’m left holding nothing.
-So athletes, I think the future is seeing they’re seeing their physical body.
+So, athletes, I think the future is seeing they’re seeing their physical body.

 Rodell Razor (42:04):

 Yes, it is an asset.
 It’s the most viable asset right now.
-It’s the most valuable, uh, thing that they have is their body and their ability and their leadership skills, all those things that they bring to the sport, but there’s other assets that they got invested into. and they have to be on the cutting edge of those things.
+It’s the most valuable, uh, thing that they have is their body and their ability and their leadership skills, all those things that they bring to the sport, but there are other assets that they got invested into. and they have to be on the cutting edge of those things.
 So surrounding themselves with people, consultants, agents, advisors, people, you know, marketers, business, people surrounding themselves with people because people want to be in those circles.
-Like either myself, I get a call from freshman athlete, guess what?
+Like either myself, I get a call from a freshman athlete, guess what?
 I’m probably gonna jump on a plane and go, I want to work with them.
 Right.
 So like, but, and then they have the trust issue, but if they can figure out how to get attain more assets, which could be a business which can be property, which could be platforms, which can be technology.